sashantkhatri/python-bdd-example/README.md

 This is the example of bdd with allure report.
-We have focused on Allure reporting part in this example using behave framework using python.
+We have focused on Allure reporting part in this example using behave framework of python.

 1. Install virtualenv package to create virtualenv